spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 # Getting Started with Stream Processing

 Spring Cloud Data Flow provides over 70 prebuilt streaming applications that you can use right away to implement common streaming use cases.
-In this guide we will use two of these applications to construct a simple data pipeline that produces data sent from an external http request and consumes that data by logging the payload to the terminal.
+In this guide, we use two of these applications to construct a simple data pipeline that produces data sent from an external HTTP request and consumes that data by logging the payload to the terminal.

 Instructions for registering these prebuilt applications with Data Flow are provided in the [Installation guide](%currentPath%/installation/).

 ## Stream DSL overview

-Streams can be created using a Domain Specific Language (DSL) using the Shell or the Dashboard as well as programmatically in Java.
+You can create streams by using a Domain Specific Language (DSL) through the shell or the dashboard as well as programmatically in Java.
-The Dashboard also lets you drag and drop applications onto a palate, and connect them visually.
+The dashboard also lets you drag and drop applications onto a palate and connect them visually.
-The Dashboard is bi-directional, so visual actions update the DSL and edits to the DSL update the view of the stream.
+The dashboard is bi-directional, so visual actions update the DSL and edits to the DSL update the view of the stream.

-The DSL is modelled after the Unix pipes and filter syntax.
+The DSL is modeled after the Unix pipes and filter syntax.
-As an example, the stream DSL `http | log` represents `http` application sending the data it received from a HTTP post to the messaging middleware.
+As an example, a stream DSL defined as `http | log` represents an `http` application sending the data it received from a HTTP post to the messaging middleware.
 The `log` application receives the message with that data from the messaging middleware and logs it to the terminal.
-Each name in the DSL is associated with an application via the application registration process.
+Each name in the DSL is associated with an application through the application registration process.
-The applications are connected via a `|` symbol representing the messaging middleware that acts as the 'pipe' between the applications.
+The applications are connected through a `|` symbol that represents the messaging middleware that acts as the 'pipe' between the applications.

 ## Creating the Stream